-- 10. In March 2009, CEBS published an Interim Report on liquidity buffers and survival periods as a response to the recommendation of the Economic and Financial Committee of the European Council for EU regulators to "develop and implement procedures to ensure that financial firms implement policies to better manage liquidity risk, including by creating strong liquidity cushions".
-The Interim Report constituted one element of the general follow-up work undertaken by CEBS after the publication in September 2008 of its Advice to the European Commission on liquidity risk management, which included 30 Recommendations for credit institutions and banking supervisors. - 11.
+- 11.In March 2009, CEBS published an Interim Report on liquidity buffers and survival periods as a response to the recommendation of the Economic and Financial Committee of the European Council for EU regulators to "develop and implement procedures to ensure that financial firms implement policies to better manage liquidity risk, including the creation of strong liquidity cushions".
+The Interim Report constituted one element of the general follow-up work undertaken by CEBS after the publication in September 2008 of its Advice to the European Commission on liquidity risk management, which included 30 recommendations for credit institutions and banking supervisors. - 12.
 The Interim Report made broad proposals for the implementation of Recommendation 16 on liquidity buffers.
-Drawing on the positive feedback to the Interim Report, this Consultation Paper proposes guidelines on the composition, the time horizon to be covered, and the stress test scenarios to be considered when building a liquidity buffer.
-These guidelines have been prepared by the CEBS Task Force on Liquidity Risk Management in coordination with CEBS's Industry Expert Group on Liquidity (IEGL)1. - 12.
-The guidelines are not intended to provide an all-encompassing solution to the management of liquidity, liquidity risk, and liquidity stresses, but only to provide an approach to managing their 'front end'2. - 13.CEBS Guidelines are principles-based.
-They are subject to the overarching principle of proportionality. - 14.
+Drawing on the positive feedback to the Interim Report, this paper proposes guidelines on the composition, the time horizon to be covered and the stress test scenarios to be considered when building a liquidity buffer.
+These guidelines have been prepared by the CEBS Task Force on Liquidity Risk Management in coordination with CEBS's Industry Expert Group on Liquidity (IEGL). - 13.
+The guidelines are not intended to provide an all-encompassing solution to the management of liquidity, liquidity risk, and liquidity stresses, but rather only an approach to managing their 'front end'. - 14.CEBS's Guidelines are principle-based.
+They are subject to the overarching principle of proportionality. - 15.
 The guidance set out in this paper is expected (for the majority of banks) to represent a significant strengthening of firms' liquidity positions compared with current positions (and positions as they were before the recent period of stress).
-It is important that increases in firms' holdings of liquid assets are made with due regard to the broader economic climate, taking into account (where appropriate) the need to avoid unnecessary constraints on bank lending as economies recover.
+It is important that increases in firms' holdings of liquid assets are made with due regard to the broader economic climate, taking into account (where appropriate) the need to avoid unnecessary constraints on bank lending as economies recover. - 16.
+These guidelines are follow-up work on the CEBS's Recommendations on Liquidity Risk Management from September 2008.
+CEBS expects its members to make sure that institutions will apply the guidelines by 30 June 2010 at the latest.